BrunoZell/CollectiveIntelligence/litepaper.md

 ## Coordination Markets

-Standardizing ordering of production and productive output via (potentially unsuccessful) physical delivery.

-Create commitment schemes implementing the abstract product structure, to be picked up by the generalized matchmaking algorithm that crawls possible action paths for desired outcomes.
+This section defines an _offer_, which essentially is a futures product with physical delivery taken care of by a _service provider_.
+An offer standardizes the ordering process of production and how the productive output is specified.

+An offer is specified by a coordination scheme a service provider commits to, which defines what commitments are entered when a deal is closed to then orchestrate production and delivery.
+A coordination scheme is defined as conditional commitments, in the form of "I commit to this if I observe that", where the observations are incoming orders (from consumers) and acknowledged deals (from the referenced service provider).

+The uniform nature of service offerings allow for an efficient generalized matchmaking algorithm that crawls orders made possible by active service offerings that would fulfill active wants in case of a successful delivery.

-Operations: commitments and work; instatiations of commitment schemes with actual people and things commiting to offering a service.
+Operations refers to instatiations of commitment schemes, which are actual people and things commiting to offering a service.

+## Tokenomics

+Goals:

+- Generate proposals that increases the probability of wants being fulfilled if the proposed commitments are actually committed to.

+Tokenomics are defined in terms of service offerings as defined in the previous section.
+So:

+- Have service providers committing to causing successful deliveries of products that are wanted
+- Have operating solvers who actively find and propose proposals.

 Each voluntary participant of coordination markets creates a permissionless account.
-Each account automatically keeps track of: wants, commitments, action traces, balances, resource consumption
+Each account automatically keeps track of: wants, commitments, action traces, balances, resource consumption.

+Wants and commitments are explicitly updated by the account owner, with each account having a set of active wants and another set of active commitments.

 The context to evaluate wants on can either be sourced from historic observations, providing a measurement of realized value.
 Or it is sourced from hypothetical observations, typically derived from reasoning about the causal impact of actions, providing a measure of potential value realization (proposals) and expected value (commitments).

-## Tokenomics
+Action traces are published either by the account owner to provide evidence of an act.
+Coordination schemes may require to post action traces to be fulfilled.
+Also accounts can submit action traces of other economic participants.
+That can be non-communicating participants or passive participants who don't have the ability to post an action trace of their own, or the action trace is evidence for value destruction which could trigger commitments of still other active participants which aim to counter-act that value destruction (examples are settlement procedures for failed deliveries or a police force protecting the wants of agents.

 Show how an actual service offering (with commited subjects) influences how the economies yield v/s is .